 Fishing for steelhead with worms is one of the most productive ways to catch steelhead.
 I always run a worm through the pool before I move to the next pool because most days the worm will catch some steelhead that may not want to eat a spawn sack or a bead.

 Sometimes the best method when fishing for steelhead with worms in shallower or faster water is to use the bottom bounce method.
-Check out my page on the advance bottom bouncing method.

 I use the same type of hooks that I use for spawn bags or beads. you can see my favorite hooks on my Best Hooks page.